 I dropped my dwarf Meyer lemon tree and the pot broke.
 See how I transplanted it into a new pot and some basic plant care.

-After owning a Dwarf Meyer Lemon Tree for two years now, I was pretty sure I should repot it.
+After owning a Dwarf Meyer Lemon Tree for a few years now, I was pretty sure I should repot it.
 However, I was hesitant because it was doing well, and I hated to upset the apple cart.

 Repotting a Dwarf Meyer Lemon Tree

 However, once while I was moving it from the sink to the plant stand I dropped it!
 Now I had no choice but to repot.

 I purchased a pot a little larger than the original at Home Depot.

 I wanted something that was lightweight, the right size, and one with really good drainage.
 This one has several nice drainage holes and some feet to raise the pot.
 However, it also had this saucer attached to it which, although looks nice, may cause problems with water buildup.
 So, I removed it and replaced it with an inexpensive plastic saucer that was a little wider than the pot.

 This way I can see if there is any standing water, which you don't want.
 Everything I've read about dwarf Meyer lemon trees, and have experienced with most plants, is that they hate wet feet.

 Upon removing the tree from the original pot, I noticed that the root ball looked pretty good.
 The roots weren't winding round the ball and had good color and it wasn't overly dry.

 I removed any loose planting material before setting the tree into its new pot.
 Put some potting soil in the new pot first.
 Maybe about 1/4-1/3 full.